 Fixing Bite, Jaw, and TMJ problems

 Occlusal guards come in a wide variety of designs depending on your doctor’s recommendations.
 One type of occlusal splint is called a permissive splint.
 This type of splint may be placed on either the upper or lower teeth.
-The surface of a permissive splint is to help individuals with a poor bite; jaw problems and TMJ issues have more comfortable bites and less pain.
+The surface of a permissive splint is to help individuals with a poor bite; jaw problems and TMJ issues like teeth grinding have more comfortable bites and less pain.
 The permissive splint from our Pflugerville dental office allows the jaws to have a bite surface that works better than their natural bite surface and allows the jaw sockets to relax.

 If a person has a sore tooth, the jaw works around the sore tooth to prevent pain.
 By doing this, the jaw becomes tired, and jaw muscles may spasm.
 For this situation, an occlusal splint prevents the back teeth from touching and allows the front teeth to touch a smooth surface.
 When this happens, the jaw muscles can relax, and pain is reduced.
 The occlusal splint works within hours or a couple of days to relax the jaws and give a person much less jaw pain.